yukilite/duke/docs/README.md

 ### `todo` - Creates a Todo task

 This commands adds a todo task to your current list.
-It appears as a `[T]` beside the description to represent a todo task.

 Format:
 `todo <description>`